Qraft

 • Free to create with no ongoing costs

-• Unaffected by external service shutdowns
+• Unaffected by external service shutdowns.
+Guaranteed to work even 10 years later

 • Readable without internet (Wi-Fi info, vCard, etc.)